-In Horse Training and with Your horse’s fitness your have to always ask yourself, how fit does your horse have to be?
+Equine Training and your horse’s fitness means having to always ask yourself, how fit does my horse have to be?

 Whether your intention is to simply hack out, compete at riding club shows or to progress up to advanced eventing, it is important that your horses’ fitness is increased in a natural gradual and consistent way.

 For example, a horse that is destined for advanced three day eventing, will need a very different fitness program to a riding club horse looking to compete at local shows.

 However, almost all horse fitness programs begin in the same way, and that’s walking.